Anc Hist - Egypt

 Extensive site with encyclopedic entries on the different historical periods, the languages, and the architecture.
 Dictionary of names and terms included.

-This site offers information on many facets of Egyptian life including religion, timekeeping, and writing.
+This site offers information on many facets of Egyptian life presented in a convenient timeline from the pre-dynastic period to Alexander's conquest.

 Book of the Dead